 Dr. Brian K. Hornbuckle

-I am an Associate Professor in the Department of Agronomy in the College of Agriculture and Life Sciences at The Iowa State University of Science and Technology.
+I am an associate professor in the Department of Agronomy in the College of Agriculture and Life Sciences at Iowa State University of Science and Technology.
 I also have courtesy appointments in the Department of Electrical and Computer Engineering (in the College of Engineering) and the Department of Geological and Atmospheric Sciences (in the College of Liberal Arts and Sciences).

 I have a strong commitment to education.
-Please take a look at my teaching information.
+Take a look at my teaching information.

 I am originally from Shenandoah in Southwest Iowa.
 I attended college in Rhode Island at Brown University, taught high school chemistry and physics in Mississippi as a member of the Mississippi Teacher Corps, and spent several years at the University of Michigan completing my education.
 Through the years I have had many great experiences that I would like to promote.